UPDATED NOVEMBER 2019

 You can also use the Browse Events button instead of searching.

 It’s a nice way to find inspiration and some surprising activities.
-Click Browse and you’ll get a list of events nearby.
+Click Browse and you’ll get a list of events near you.

 What I love about Eventbrite is that it’s so user friendly.